 10. Enjoy a Music Festival

-All throughout the summer Rome boast free music festivals throughout the city.
-Piazza del Popolo is a favourite location for the larger free music festivals like the Summer Festival.
-For jazz fans there is the Village Celimontana located in the Villa Celimontana a public park on the Celian hill.
+All throughout the summer, Rome boasts free music festivals throughout the city.
+Piazza del Popolo is a favorite location for the larger free music festivals like the Summer Festival.
+For jazz fans, there is the Village Celimontana located in the Villa Celimontana a public park on Celian hill.

 11. Visit the Aventine Hill and see the famous keyhole